 Step 5: Label, plant, and enjoy the harvest!

-After the construction was complete, we used twine to mark of individual square feet.
+After the construction was complete, we used twine to mark off individual square feet.
 The square foot garden method is an excellent way to keep the garden looking neat and tidy.
 It is not necessary to mark off the squares, but I highly recommend trying it.
 We placed deck screws every foot to tie the strings to.
 I add labels in the squares to keep track of the seeds I plant.

 Even a small garden can have big harvests.
 Just look at the tomatoes I harvested to make fried green tomatoes!
 I also grew luffa that can be used to make natural sponges.
-Remember that no matter the size of your yard or even the condition of your soil, you can build a raised bed to overcome those obstacles.
+Remember that no matter the size of your yard or even the condition of your soil, you can build a DIY raised garden bed to overcome those obstacles.